CurtisPreston99/paint.java/README.md

 ### [processing](https://processing.org)
 ### [cp5](http://www.sojamo.de/libraries/controlP5/)

-that sould make it run currently a uni student at massey and jsut doing this when i have time
+that sould make it run currently a uni student at massey and just doing this when i have time